eugestumm/PajubaDigitalArchive/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

+## About this project

+This project aims at providing scholars and general audiences with: 1\) a departure point for understanding and learning Pajubá; 2\) a historical and geographical visualization of the language, tracing its differences and similarities through space and time; 3\) a resource in English for scholarly research on the cryptolect.

+This digital archive is part of Euge Stumm’s Ph.D. dissertation on gender and sexual dissident language assemblages in Latin America.

+## How to use this project

+This digital archive provides multiple visualizations of the annotated metadata.
+Below, you can find instructions on how to utilize each of these tools.

+* Glossary:
+  * Frequency table: This section serves for visualizing the most frequently used words in the annotated works.
+  * Words by work: This section contains a list of hyperlinks with all words used in Pajubá in alphabetical order.
+Their frequency determines their size (e.g. bigger words mean that they are more frequent, smaller words mean they are less frequent).
+Clicking on the selected word will direct you to a list of all works that utilize this word.
+  * Pajubá-English Glossary: This section offers a lexical sample in Pajubá along with their English counterpart.
+* Visualization:
+  * Graph Network by Cultural Production: This graph creates a network visualization of the lexicon utilized by each work.
+It showcases what words are common to different cultural productions and how they connect each other.
+  * Graph Network by Geographic Location: This visualization focuses on building a graph network based on the geographical location of its source.
+Words are nested together based on their geographical proximity, allowing a spatial visualization of the lexicon variety.
+* Browse: This section allows you to see all the cultural productions cataloged by this digital archive.
+It features a search bar where you can search metadata such as lexicon, title, author, location, license, and type of work.
+* Subjects: This section lists all the metadata in tags, including authorship and type of work.
+* Locations: This section creates tags of all cities in which the works were published.
+* Map: This section features a digital map visualization of all cultural productions cataloged by the project.
+* Timeline: This section displays a chronological timeline of the publication of works.

+## Method

+The corpus of this digital archive consists of academic works and cultural productions with mixed licensing permissions.
+Some works are freely available on the internet while others are copyrighted and cannot be published or accessed in this digital archive due to copyright restrictions.
+Metadata includes information about their licensing.

+For cataloging the works, all productions were read or viewed carefully and their whole or a significant sample of their lexicon in Pajubá was annotated in a spreadsheet.
+CollectionBuilder was utilized as a framework for visualizing the metadata.
+Along with the annotated metadata, the framework itself utilized by this project is published under Creative Commons CC-BY, stemming from the original CollectionBuilder project licensed under MIT license.

+While transcribing the lexicon present in written works, many discrepancies were found (i.e. alibã vs aliban).
+To better visualize the overlapping between writing of these words, the metadata of cultural productions prior to the 2010s included both their original spelling and their modernized spelling.
+The modernization of the spelling can serve for research with corpus linguistics, as it assists to visualize patterns in the cryptolect.

 {% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}

 ## About CollectionBuilder-Sheets